 After my presentation, Sandy and I stopped at a local fishing market.

-Even though it smelled terribly fishy, I thoroughly enjoyed the experience.
+Even though it smelled terribly fishy, I thoroughly enjoyed the experience on my trip to Ghana.
 I’d never been anywhere like that in my life!

 After this stop, we headed to our hotel, ate dinner, and had a few drinks and a million laughs before crashing in bed.